rdfostrich/article-jws2018-ostrich/content/querying.md

 we continue iterating this loop, which will continuously update this additional offset value.

 In the second case, the given offset lies within the additions range.
-Now, we terminate the snapshot stream by ofsetting it after its last element, and we relatively offset the additions stream.
+Now, we terminate the snapshot stream by offsetting it after its last element, and we relatively offset the additions stream.
 This offset is calculated as the original offset subtracted with the number of snapshot triples incremented with the number of deletions.

-Finally, we return a simple iterator starting from the three streams that could be offsetted.
+Finally, we return a simple iterator starting from the three streams that could be offset.
 This iterator performs a sort-merge join operation that removes each triple from the snapshot that also appears in the deletion stream, which can be done efficiently because of the consistent SPO-ordering.
 Once the snapshot and deletion streams have finished,